JuliaAttic/CUDNN.jl/README.md

 For 2-D images if src has size (W,H,C,N) and filter has size (X,Y,C,K), the output dest will have size (W-X+1,H-Y+1,K,N) .
 If dest is not specified it will be allocated.
-The base `conv2` function has been overloaded to handle 4-D CudaArray's using cudnnConvolutionForward with padding size one less than filter size.
+The base `conv2` function has been overloaded to handle 4-D CuArray's using cudnnConvolutionForward with padding size one less than filter size.

 For the following, assume y=x*w+b where x is the forward input to a